mockaroo/mockaroo-enterprise/README.md

 ## Amazon S3 Bucket

 Amazon S3 is required to run Mockaroo.
 Create an Amazon S3 bucket.
 You'll configure the name as an environment variable later.
-In order for Mockaroo to upload files to this bucket, you can either configure AWS_ACCESS_KEY and AWS_SECRET_KEY environment variables (See "App Container" below), or assign an IAM role to the EC2 instance(s) on which Mockaroo run that can write to the S3 bucket.
+In order for Mockaroo to upload files to this bucket, you can either configure AWS_ACCESS_KEY and AWS_SECRET_KEY environment variables (See "App Container" below), or assign an IAM role to the EC2 instance(s) on which Mockaroo runs that can write to the S3 bucket.
 Here a guide that describes how to do this: [Enable S3 access from EC2 by IAM role](https://cloud-gc.readthedocs.io/en/latest/chapter03_advanced-tutorial/iam-role.html)

 ## Email